Driving advice How to contest a parking ticket

 - PATAS serves London

-- The Traffic Penalty Tribunal serves the rest of the UK and Wales
+- The Traffic Penalty Tribunal serves the rest of England and Wales

 - Parking tickets issued in Northern Ireland are adjudicated by the Traffic Penalty Tribunal (NI)